SDU-UAS-Center/DVM/docs/source/explanations/uploading_large_amounts_of_annotations.md

 There seems to be a data structure for undo and redo.
 This can be found in the file static/video_annotator.js around line 412 in the functions on_undo and on_redo.
-Eash time the annotations are updated, the new state is added to the `this.states` list.
+Each time the annotations are updated, the new state is added to the `this.states` list.

 If this is used for each individual annotation that is